Differential-Integral Neural Operator for Long-Term Turbulence Forecasting: Conclusion

 \section{Conclusion}

 In this work, we address the critical challenge of catastrophic error accumulation in neural operators for long-term physical forecasting.
 We identify the root cause as a fundamental \textit{structure-operator mismatch} between monolithic network architectures and the heterogeneous mathematical structure of governing PDEs.
 To resolve this, we propose a new design principle, \textit{Physics-Decomposition}, which we embody in the novel Differential-Integral Neural Operator (\method{}). \method{} explicitly models the system's evolution through synergistic differential (realized by a constrained CNN) and integral (realized by a Transformer) branches.
 Extensive experiments on challenging turbulence benchmarks demonstrate that \method{} achieves state-of-the-art performance, successfully suppressing error accumulation over hundreds of timesteps where prior methods fail.
 Our work establishes that aligning neural architecture with the underlying physical operators is a principled and effective pathway toward building robust, stable, and interpretable surrogate models, paving the way for next-generation scientific AI systems for complex, multi-scale physical phenomena.
+We believe this operator-aligned design principle offers a robust blueprint for creating foundation models capable of tackling a broader range of coupled, multi-physics problems across scientific and engineering disciplines.